 From Nairobi to Eldoret: ERD's visit to Kenya

-Our Project Coordinator Michael Hanly just returned from a two-week visit to Kenya.
-His trip included a project visit to the Ruben Centre, a monitoring visit to Education for Life (EFL) and attendance at the Mission Capacity Support Team workshop.
+Our Programme Manager Michael Hanly visited Kenya in April for the Ruben Centre, a monitoring visit to Education for Life (EFL) and to represent ERD at the Mission Capacity Support Team workshop.

 Michael then traveled to Eldoret, Kenya to visit the Education for Life (EFL) programme.
 EFL focuses on offering psycho-social support to people living with HIV and AIDS.
 The programme aims to empower people with life skills and knowledge to make informed and sustainable decision for a healthy lifestyle.
 EFL support approximately 450 families, and also supports over 600 orphaned and vulnerable children affected by HIV by providing them with food and assistance with school fees, materials and uniforms.

-We thank all those at the Ruben Centre and Education for Life for their hospitality and generosity.
+We thank all those at the Ruben Centre and Education for Life for their warm welcome.